Thomas Aquinas: Death penalty

 The unjust execution of men is prohibited...Killing which results from anger is prohibited...The execution of the wicked is forbidden wherever cannot be done without danger to the good.

 Just war

 While it would be contradictory to speak of a "just schism", a "just brawling" or a "just sedition", the word "war" permits sub-classification into good and bad kinds.
 Thomas, centuries after Augustine of Hippo, used the authority of Augustine's arguments in an attempt to define the conditions under which a war could be just.
-He laid these out in the Summa Theologica:
+He laid these out in the Summa Theologiae: